hilton/hilton.github.com/presentations/naming-guidelines.md

 Data type guidelines extend vocabulary guidelines by addressing data type names in identifier names.
 Some of these guidelines only apply to languages whose type system allows code to explicitly identify data types, separately from identifier names.
-Code in other languages cannot always avoid the need to indicate types.
+Code in other programming languages cannot always avoid the need to indicate types.

 ### Omit type information